Stephy-Cheung/Tableau_project/README.md

 From the past performance, although the number of listing room is lower from 62K homes to around 10K homes after the new home-sharing law enforced by Japan Government in early [1], Airbnb recovered quickly and the number of usage in Airbnb rockets until the end of 2019 as the new home-sharing law requires the home owner registrate their properties.
 It makes Airbnb a more reliable services for travelers.
 The number of reviews experienced a large drop in 2020 and increase slowly again due to Covid-19 and the release of the inbound travel restrictions.
 We discovered there is a needs for inbound travel when the pandemic situation eases gradually.

-It is also interesting to note that there are peaks of the review number every year in April - May (mark in Red) and November - December (mark in Blue) before the pandemic.
-It matches the Golden week holidays in April - May in Japan, when Japanese people travels.
+The travel pattern before pandemic also reflects the needs of local travel pattern as we can see that there are two peaks of the review number every year in April - May (mark in Red) and November - December (mark in Blue).
+It which matches the Golden week holidays in April - May in Japan, when Japanese people love to travel.

 <img src="Airbnb_in_Japan\Tableau02.png" width="1000">